JetBrains/Qodana/topics/qodana-ide-plugin.md

 <note>Prior to 2022.3, this functionality was available as a plugin published
 on <a href="https://plugins.jetbrains.com/plugin/16938-qodana">JetBrains Marketplace</a>.</note>

-This functionality is supported by IntelliJ IDEA, PhpStorm, WebStorm, Rider, GoLand, PyCharm, and Rider.
+Qodana is integrated in IntelliJ IDEA, PhpStorm, WebStorm, Rider, GoLand, PyCharm, and Rider.

 ## Before you start